trantrung0710/digital_clock/README.md

 2. Right click and select Extract Here
 3. Choose .exe file and use
 - You can refer to the source code with the file clock.py
+- If blocked by Webbrowser, turn off Windows Defender and Anti Virus